Off-campus Employment for J-1 students

 1. A job offer letter from your prospective employer that includes :

 - A brief description of the goals and objectives of your training program (which is the same as your employment).

 - The dates and location of the employment, the number of hours per week and the salary.

 - The name and address of your employment training supervisor

 Make sure that your employer's letter includes all of these details.
 (For convenience, refer your employer to this sample letter.)

 2. Academic advisor's recommendation form.
-Give a copy of your employer's letter to your academic advisor for use in writing to your J-1 Responsible Officer recommending the Academic Training.
+Give a copy of your job offer letter to your academic advisor for use in recommending the Academic Training.
 According to the J-1 regulations, your advisor's recommendation must include the following:

 A Note of Caution about off-campus employment:

 As a J-1 student, you may be eligible for employment opportunities in the United States, but employment without proper authorization is a serious violation of your status.
 Remember that before you start any kind of employment, you must first consult with Davis IC, whose written approval is necessary in advance.